2002 New Zealand general election

-The 2002 New Zealand general election was held on 27 July 2002 to determine the composition of the 47th New Zealand Parliament.
+A general election was held in New Zealand on 27 July 2002 to determine the composition of the 47th New Zealand Parliament.
 It saw the reelection of Helen Clark's Labour Party government, as well as the worst-ever performance by the opposition National Party (the 2020 election would see it suffer a greater defeat in terms of net loss of seats).

 A controversial issue in the election campaign was the end of a moratorium on genetic engineering, strongly opposed by the Green Party.
 Some commentators have claimed that the tension between Labour and the Greens on this issue was a more notable part of the campaign than any tension between Labour and its traditional right-wing opponents.
 The release of Nicky Hager's book Seeds of Distrust prior to the election also sparked much debate.
 The book examined how the government handled the contamination of a shipment of imported corn with genetically modified seeds.
 Helen Clark called the Greens "goths and anarcho-feminists" during the campaign.